dimview/dimview.github.io/_posts/2017-03-19-quasi-random.md

 ![Pseudorandom]({{ site.url }}/images/pseudo-random.png){:height="50%" width="50%"}![Halton]({{ site.url }}/images/halton.png){:height="50%" width="50%"}

 <!--more-->
-The first picture is from <tt>std::default_random_engine</tt> in GCC.
-You can see that points tend to form clumps and leave some empty spaces.
+The first picture is from <tt>std::default_random_engine</tt> and <tt>std::uniform_real_distribution</tt> in GCC.
+The points tend to form clumps and leave some empty spaces.
 This is normal, the distribution is uniform only in the limit.

 The second picture is [Halton sequence](https://en.wikipedia.org/wiki/Halton_sequence).
 The points there are distributed more evenly, with no clumps and no large empty areas.
 They are not independent, though.
 Such sequences are called *quasi-random* or *subrandom*.
 [Sobol sequence](https://en.wikipedia.org/wiki/Sobol_sequence) is used more often, but in this example we'll stick with Halton because it's simpler.

-Let's see how the error changes are we get more points.
+Let's get more points:

     #include <iostream>
     #include <random>